 OAuth Integrations Guide

-This guide explains how to set up OAuth authentication for your integrations in Superglue.
+This guide explains how to set up OAuth authentication for your integrations in superglue.

 Overview

-Superglue supports OAuth 2.0 authentication for integrations, allowing secure access to APIs without storing passwords.
+superglue supports OAuth 2.0 authentication for integrations, allowing secure access to APIs without storing passwords.
 OAuth provides:

 • Secure token-based authentication